Skip to main content

 Account options in Windows 11 unable to configure Windows Hello PIN.

 What’s that?
 You have?
-You’re advising that Windows Hello should be used to protect accounts, but you’re stopping the use of convenience PINs, that are required to setup Windows Hello.
+You’re advising that Windows Hello for Business should be used to protect accounts, but you’re stopping the use of convenience PINs, that are required to setup Windows Hello.

 CIS (L1) Admin Templates - System - Windows 11 Intune 3.0.1